Fiber Feed

 Caragana is a plant that grows in harsh environments such as sand dunes, hillsides, and dry slopes.
 Caragana is rich in a variety of nutrients such as high protein and crude fat.
 After a series of processing, it is transformed into caragana granules, to make a feed with good palatability and mellow taste.
 Suitable for adding to pig feed, poultry feed, ruminant feed and aquatic feed.

-Spray-dried corn bran refers to a corn byproduct generated during the processing of alcohol, starch, and amino acids.
+Spray Corn Husks refers to a corn byproduct generated during the processing of alcohol, starch, and amino acids.
 It is a product of corn bran and corn starch slurry mixed and dried.

 Pea Fiber